 End of the game: The conclusion of the game.
-The game ends when the chief referee announces "Game Set". ⇔ Start of the game
+The game ends when the chief referee announces "Game Set". ⇔ Start of the game.

 Entry: The stroker can enter the court and play.
-During a game, only the players, managers, referees and other authorized persons are permitted to enter the free zone. ⇔ Leave
+During a game, only the players, managers, referees and other authorized persons are permitted to enter the free zone. ⇔ Leave.

 Equipment: Equipment with which to play the game.
 Stick.
 Ball.
-During the inspection process before the start of the game, the chief referee confirms that the specifications of the sticks comply with those in the game rules.
+During the inspection process before the start of the game, the player receives an inspection from the chief referee to confirm that the specifications of the sticks comply with those in the game rules.
 Once the players have lined up in their positions before the start of the game, the assistant referee then checks the playing order number and ball number.